- Biological Inventions

 - Profile of the Participants and the delegates

 - Exhibition space, distribution of DPIIT’s publicity material in the delegates kits, etc

 For the use of MII in publications, websites/portals will be considered only if the publications, websites/portals are related to approved industries.
-All cases to be considered on the merit basis.
+All cases to be considered on a merit basis.

 In case of requests for the use of MII by individuals would be considered in they help in promoting the MII cause.
-All cases to be considered on the merit basis.
+All cases to be considered on a merit basis.

-The requirement for use of the logo programmes on Electronic Media.
+The requirement for use of the logo programs on Electronic Media.

-For programmes on electronic media like debates, discussions or any other would-be considered on the merit of the case, keeping in mind:
+For programs on electronic media like debates, discussions, or any other would-be considered on the merit of the case, keeping in mind:

 - Nature of the program

-- Profile/track record of the producers of the programme
+- Profile/track record of the producers of the program

 - Target audience

-- Contents of the programme and inclusion of manufacturing-related content in the programme
+- Contents of the program and inclusion of manufacturing-related content in the program

-- The extent to which the programme would help in increasing awareness about approved sectors as well as the culture and heritage of the country.
+- The extent to which the program would help in increasing awareness about approved sectors as well as the culture and heritage of the country.